 You have a strong personal connection

-When you decide on the right home to buy, you’ll likely be listening to your gut to determine the best fit.
+When you decide on a home to buy, you’ll likely be listening to your gut.
 You should do the same when it comes to choosing a good real estate agent.
 You’ll be working with this person on a major investment, so chemistry matters.
-It’s important you enjoy interacting with your agent — that way, you’ll both take the time to iron out important details.
+It’s important that you enjoy interacting with your agent so you’ll both take the time to iron out crucial details.

 If a real estate agent seems like they’re phoning it in, and it feels like you’re just one of many clients they’re juggling, then they might be the wrong agent for you.